strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 [Create a new `/authorize` handler to retrieve an auth code from the auth server](sample-configs/step-4/client/server/boot/routes.js#L10-L19).

-The handler will [redirect the user to the authentication URL](sample-configs/step-4/client/server/boot/routes.js#L18) on the API gateway to log in.
-Upon completion, the API gateway will respond with the authorization code at the specified [`redirectUri`](sample-configs/step-4/client/server/boot/routes.js#L13).
+The handler will redirect the user to the auth server and ask them to log in.
+Once the user logs in successfully, the auth server will return the authorization code at the specified `redirectUri`](sample-configs/step-4/client/server/boot/routes.js#L13).

 ####5.
 Create a handler for the API gateway response